AlexChalakov/awesome-generative-ai-companies/readme.md

 Fundraised $63.4MM according to [Crunchbase](https://www.crunchbase.com/organization/evozyne) and [DealRoom](https://app.dealroom.co/companies/evozyne)

-- [Arzeda](https://arzeda.com/) - "Solve some of today’s hardest problems – from food production and better nutrition to sustainable materials and home care – by creating new designer proteins and enzymes that have the limitless potential to create better products for everyone."
+- [Arzeda](https://arzeda.com/) - "Solve some of today's hardest problems – from food production and better nutrition to sustainable materials and home care – by creating new designer proteins and enzymes that have the limitless potential to create better products for everyone."

 Fundraised around $48.2 - 51.4MM according to [Crunchbase](https://www.crunchbase.com/organization/arzeda) and [DealRoom](https://app.dealroom.co/companies/arzeda)